Ready in 25 minutes, this Dijon salmon recipe is a family favorite. Tender salmon is topped with dijon and herbs, making it super delicious!

 You can ask the person at the seafood counter at your local supermarket to help you with shopping for salmon to make sure the salmon you're getting is high quality and fresh.
 Please check out this chart for salmon recommendations from the Seafood Watch Program to learn more about each type of salmon.

->

-> - Slather on the salmon: Place the salmon on a baking sheet lined with parchment paper.
-Using a silicon brush, slather the mustard mixture on the salmon.
-Top with a few lemon slices if desired.
+- Top with a few lemon slices if desired.
 You can bake it directly or let it sit in the fridge for 30 minutes before baking it.

-> - Bake: Bake Dijon salmon in the oven for a few minutes until it's opaque and flaky.
+- Bake the salmon in the oven for 25 minutes until it's opaque and flaky.
 Serve with your favorite side dish.

->

-> This completely depends on the size of the salmon you're cooking.
+This completely depends on the size of the salmon you're cooking.
 It usually takes between 18 to 25 minutes to bake a side of salmon.
 Make sure not to over bake the salmon because it will become dry.

 I try to under bake my salmon by a minute or two since it will keep baking on baking sheet when it comes out of the oven as the baking sheet will stay hot for a few minutes.
 When salmon is baked properly, the internal temperature will register at 145°F. Its color will be opaque and it will flake easily with a fork.